Ray Hill (British activist)

-Raymond Hill (2 December 1939 – 14 May 2022) was a former leading figure in the British far right who went on to become a well-known informant.
-A sometime deputy leader of the British Movement and a founder member of the British National Party, Hill also secretly worked for Searchlight in feeding information about the groups' activities.
+Raymond Hill (2 December 1939 – 14 May 2022) was a leading figure in the British far right who went on to become a well-known informant.
+A sometime deputy leader of the British Movement and a founder member of the British National Party, Hill also secretly worked for Searchlight magazine by feeding information about the groups' activities.

 Early years

 Born in Mossley, Lancashire, Hill was educated at the local Church of England primary school and at Stamford Secondary School in Ashton-under-Lyne.
-He spent three years in the army in the 1950's.
-Ray moved to Leicester in 1965 where he met Glennis and they were married in June 1966.
-Their first daughter Suzanne Marion was born a year later in July 1967.
+He spent three years in the army in the 1950s.
+He moved to Leicester in 1965 where he met Glennis and they were married in June 1966.
+Their first child was born a year later in 1967.

 British Movement

 Hill made his first steps in the far right in the latter 1960s with a local group called the Anti-Immigration Society (AIMS), promptly switching to the larger Racial Preservation Society to which AIMS was closely linked.
 From there he met Colin Jordan and soon became a member of the British Movement, being appointed Organiser for Leicester in 1968 as well as Jordan's election agent for his campaign in the 1969 Birmingham Ladywood by-election.
 Although his wife largely tolerated his political involvement, Hill's arrest for actual bodily harm in late 1969 led to his disengagement and the couple deciding to emigrate.